-The NCDs being offered through this Issue would constitute direct and secured obligations of the Company and subject to any obligations under applicable statutory and/or regulatory requirements, shall also, with regard to the amount invested, be secured by way of subservient charge on the loan receivables of our Company.
+The NCDs being offered through this Issue would constitute direct and secured obligations of the Company and subject to any obligations under applicable statutory and/or regulatory requirements, shall also, with regard to the amount invested, be secured by way of (i) subservient charge with existing secured creditors on certain loan receivables (both present and future) of the company in favour of Debenture Trustee; and (ii) mortgage and charge over the immovable property admeasuring 54 cents situated at Survey No 764/6A, Arulvaimozhy Village, Thovala Thaluk, Kanyakumari District, Tamil Nadu, to be held on pari passu basis among the present and / or future lenders, as may be applicable...
 The claims of the Debenture Holders shall be superior to the claims of any unsecured creditors, subject to applicable statutory and/or regulatory requirements.